Ibrahim-Hak/Telco_Churn_Prediction/README.md

 To better understand how this features impact churn, the beeswarm plot shows that;
 * Higher customer service calls contribute to churn (categorically calls > 2).
 Which might indicate either low customer satisfaction or unresolved issues.
-* Customers on international plan tend to churn more. which indicate how price-sensitive this customers maybe due to higher charges on international calls leading to bill shocks.
+* Customers on international plan tend to churn more.
+Which indicate how price-sensitive this customers maybe due to higher charges on international calls leading to bill shocks.
 * Higher day usages/charges (Voice).
 Higher consumers are susceptible to churn since they tend to scout for cheaper offers in the market.

 ### Solutions.